Firing an Employee - FAQ

 Next Steps for Employers: Seeking Legal Advice

-If you are firing an employee, it is best to seek the advice of a legal expert to avoid a potential lawsuit.
-A local employment law attorney will be able to advise you of your rights as an employer and how to handle firing an employee.
+When firing an employee, seek the advice of a legal expert to avoid a potential lawsuit.
+A local employment law attorney can advise you of your rights as an employer and how to handle firing an employee.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.